Civilians killed in airstrikes that followed 2 US deaths in Afghanistan

 NATO forces were assisting Afghan commandos during a raid in the Buze Kandahari suburb of Kunduz city on Wednesday night when they came under insurgent fire, Kunduz police spokesman Hijratullah Akbari said.

 Tribal leader Hafizullah, who like many Afghans uses just one name, said the airstrikes killed about 30 civilians, including women and children.
-And the Pajhwok news agency cited a provincial council member who claimed that at least 100 civilians had been killed and wounded in the overnight airstrikes.
+The Pajhwok news agency cited a provincial council member who claimed that at least 100 civilians had been killed and wounded in the overnight airstrikes.

 The casualties outraged residents, who protested by carrying the corpses in Kunduz city on Thursday morning, Hafizullah said.